black12-ag/cursor-bypass-tool/CONTRIBUTING.md

-# Contributing to Cursor Bypass Tool
+# Contributing to Cursor Pro

-We're thrilled that you're interested in contributing to the Cursor Bypass Tool!
-This document provides guidelines for contributing to this open-source project.
+We're thrilled that you're interested in contributing to **Cursor Pro** - the enterprise-grade IDE enhancement suite!
+This document provides comprehensive guidelines for contributing to our professional development ecosystem.

 ## 🌟 Ways to Contribute